Generalized quasirandom properties of expanding graph sequencesedding: Proofs of Theorems and

 0.2cm

-\textbf{Proof of P0 => PII+ => PIII+:} These implications hold in view of the proof of Theorem~\ref{conj}, as the extra conditions follow from P0, automatically.
-Indeed, P0 implies the convergence of the edge-densities (see~\cite{LovSos}, the end of the proof of Theorem 2.2) and that of the within- and between-cluster vertex-degrees (see Lemma~\ref{nodom}).
+\textbf{Proof of P0 $\Longrightarrow$ PII+ $\Longrightarrow$ PIII+:} These implications hold in view of the proof of Theorem~\ref{conj}, as the extra conditions follow from P0, automatically.
+Indeed, P0 implies the convergence of the edge-densities (see~\cite{LovSos}, the end of the proof of Theorem 2.2) and that of the within- and between-cluster vertex-degrees (see Lemma~\ref{nodom}), though, latter is weaker than the quasirandomness. $\square$

 0.2cm